acend/argocd-basics-training/content/en/docs/02/_index.md

 ## {{% task %}} Creating an access token for Gitea

 In Gitea, click your user icon in the top right corner and click "Settings".
 Then go to "Applications".
 Here you will create an access token for Gitea.
 You can use "webshell" for the token name and set the repository row to "read and write".
-This will be necessary for you to access your repository.
+This will be necessary for you to access your repository from the webshell.

 ![Creating the access token on Gitea](gitea-access-token.png)